SalomePlatform/yacs/doc/schemapy.rst

 A ForEach node is basically defined in the same way as any other loop node.
 There are several differences.
 The node is created with the createForEachLoop method that has an additional argument, namely the data type managed by the ForEach.
 The number of ForEach branches is specified with the “nbBranches” port.
-The collection on which the ForEach iterates is managed by connection of the “SmplPrt” and “SmplsCollection” ports.
+The collection on which the ForEach iterates is managed by connection of the “evalSamples” and “SmplsCollection” ports.

 The following is an example definition of the ForEach node with a Python script internal node that increments the element of the collection by 3::